brazil-data-cube/data_cube_ui/README.md

 to learn how to index and ingest data for an Open Data Cube installation - particularly for the ODC UI.

+> Note: In this fork, the use of the Docker is recommended.
+If you want to use it manually, it will be necessary to change the files that describe Apache's paths.
+For more information, consult the [official documentation](https://github.com/ceos-seo/data_cube_ui/blob/72dd9eb05d7c6747892ef8d427475b0dcc0064df/docs/ui_install.md#-configuring-the-server).

 Obtaining Help
 =================
 If you encounter issues that are not documented in the documents linked to above or